As'ad Al Hamad

 o) Old files should be replaced with new file system by medical record staff

-q) Certain medications are only dispensed by the senior registrars or a higher rank.
-These medications are specified by the Dermatology council and a list of these medications should be available in the pharmacy (Appendix 23).
+q) Certain medications are dispensed on file numbers, some of the medications are prescribed for Kuwaitis only (through Ministry of Health regulations), and Biologics are prescribed per patient through Medical Boards.
+A list of these medications should be available in the pharmacy (Appendix 23).

-r) Other, some medications like Roaccutane and Neotigasone/ Acitretin need special informed consent to be filled out by the patient (Appendix 24, Appendix 25 respectively).
+r) Some medications like Roaccutane and Neotigasone/ Acitretin need special informed consent to be filled out by the patient (Appendix 24, Appendix 25 respectively).

 s) No files should be handled to the patient at any time and under all circumstances.
 The file transfer from the reception to the outpatients’ clinics or the specialty units should be arranged by the medical records section.

 · All the staff of the department will have afternoon duties at the rate of once per week (at least) plus a Friday or a Saturday duty every month.
-On these days, all members of the duty will be present physically in the department for at least 3 hours (from 5:00-8:00 p.m on weekdays and 9 am -12 pm on Saturdays.
-Ramadan duty hours are subject to change and delegated by Sabah hospital administration.
-Doctors will be on-Call for the 24 hours ( 7 am – 7 am next day ) on their duty day to cover all consultations.
+On these days, all members of the duty will be present physically in the department for at least 3 hours (from 5:00-8:00 pm on weekdays and 9 am -12 pm on Saturdays.
+Ramadan duty hours are subject to change and delegated by Ministry of Health.
+Doctors will be on-Call for the 24 hours (7 am – 7 am next day) on their duty day to cover all consultations.

 · Regulations regarding on-call procedures and system will follow the Job Description set forth by the Council of the Dermatology Departments